-The Third Ward community has set mobility and infrastructure goals through a number of studies and plans, including the Comprehensive Needs Assessment and most recently, through the Third Ward Action Plan under Mayor Turner’s Complete Communities Initiative.
-One goal in particular – to Expand Bike Lanes and Facilities – is addressed directly through the proposed bikeway network.
-In turn, improved bikeways through the city-county partnership seek to meet even more of those goals: to Improve Neighborhood Mobility in general, and to Build Great Streets that are safe and comfortable for all users.
+Safer, improved bikeways are coming to Third Ward!
+The Third Ward community has set mobility and infrastructure goals through several studies and plans, including the Third Ward Mobility Assessment report and most recently the Third Ward Action Plan under Mayor Turner’s Complete Communities initiative.
+One goal in particular – to expand bike lanes and facilities – is addressed directly through the proposed rapid implementation bikeway network.
+The City of Houston-Harris County partnership seeks to meet that goal which will ultimately improve neighborhood mobility and increase safety and comfort for all road users.

-The City of Houston Planning and Development Department has met with and will continue to meet with Third Ward community members to discuss proposed bikeways:
+The City of Houston Planning and Development Department has met with, and will continue to meet with, Third Ward community members to discuss the area’s bikeway network plans.

 Third Ward’s Complete Communities Infrastructure & Mobility chair, Gregory Benjamin, and City of Houston planner provided an update and maps of the Harris County’s Precinct 1 implementation opportunity.